jkazan/ess-css-extra/jenkins/manual.md

 ```

----

-## Adding slack integration
+### Adding slack integration

-1. download slack notification plugin for jenkins
+1. Download slack notification plugin for jenkins.
-2. go to the slack url <teamname>.slack.com/apps/ and find jenkins integration
+2. Go to the slack url <teamname>.slack.com/apps/ and find jenkins integration.
-3. press "add configuration" for the channel you want to add the integration to
+3. Press "add configuration" for the channel you want to add the integration to.
-4. copy and add the Team domain, token and channel name for the pipeline script
+4. Copy and add the Team domain, token and channel name for the pipeline script.

+Currently Slack is not used to notify user's abount the pipeline.

-### Example
+#### Example

 ```
 slackSend message: "Build Started", token: 'AKrq2kTrwtrFjepxe6OFC5Lu', channel: "<theChannel>", teamDomain: "teamName"
 ```

----

-## Jenkinsfile syntax and tips for writing it
+### Jenkinsfile syntax references

 [Supported steps (predefined methods) for the jenkins file](https://jenkins.io/doc/pipeline/steps/)

 [Syntax reference, includes almost everything needed](https://jenkins.io/doc/book/pipeline/syntax/)

-## Useful tips
+### Useful tips

-Use triple ' (''') for a literal string.
+* Use triple ' (''') for a literal string.

-Substitution (using $variable) requires explicit string sign ("").
+* Substitution (using $variable) requires explicit string sign ("").

-The "steps" are ran on the slave, other is ran on the master.
+* The "steps" are ran on the slave, other is ran on the master.

-Variables declared in the "environment"-block are accessible from the slave as exported variables.
+* Variables declared in the "environment"-block are accessible from the slave as exported variables.

----

-## Problem description

-All jobs are currently created inside the Jenkins portal by clicking and inserting code.
-Jenkins then generates a xml-file named config.xml specific to each job.
-The community edition, ess-ics production and development all very similar job-scripts to set up the workspace, download fresh clones, build, and compiling everything.
-But as the configurations are slightly different it means that there are currently a bunch of duplicated code and manual input.
-These jobs are hard to modify and to share to others and split up between different folders in horrid autogenerated structures.

-The idea is to collect the scripts that they have in common and automate a pipeline running them.
-Having all the configurations collected and condensed allows for easy sharing and allows the entire community to contribute and extend the scripts.
-It also makes it more robust and rigid towards changes as variables are easily set up and changed in the beginning of each file.

-The pipeline will show up as a job in the Jenkins menu.
-We want setting up the pipeline to have as little configuration as possible inside the Jenkins portal.
-No magic should happen in Jenkins.
-To copy the pipeline all you need to do is to link to the repo the jenkinsfile is in and the path to it from the repo-root.

-The different jobs for the different versions of css do mainly the same thing baring some initial and final steps.
-We want to bulk the core jobs together in to one pipeline and encapsulate it inside specific environments and feed them to the core pipeline.
-Reducing 20+ different files down to only one.

----